-We are passionate about attracting and retaining women and creating equality in careers where women are under-represented.
-We are creating a workplace where women flourish and achieve their potential, free from barriers.
+We are passionate about attracting and keeping more women in our teams.
+We want to support all women and help to create equality in under-represented careers like engineering.
+So we have created a workplace where women can achieve their potential, free from barriers.

-To identify ways of making this happen, we run a networking group, 'Women at Amey' and we signed up to the United Nations 'HeForShe' campaign, supported by our parent company, Ferrovial.
+To make this happen sooner, we run a networking group, 'Women at Amey' and we signed up to the United Nations 'HeForShe' campaign, supported by Ferrovial.

 - WINNER - Women in Logistics Awards 2016 - Jen Yaxley was awarded 'Young Women of the Year Award'

 - WINNER - WICE Awards 2015 - Christina Jackson, was awarded the ‘Lifetime achievement in engineering’ recognising her 37 years of dedication to civil engineering consultancy

 - WINNER - Ground Engineering Next Generation Awards 2015 – Monica Steele awarded the ‘Young Geotechnical Engineer of the Year’ Award.

 - WINNER - West Midlands Institution of Civil Engineers (ICE) 2015 - Jessica Marsh, Assistant Project Engineer won the 2015 Emerging Engineer award.

 - FINALIST - UK Rail Industry Awards 2016– Sarah Beck was shortlisted in the Young Rail Professional of the Year category.